influxdata/flux/docs/SPEC.md

 #### Polymorphism

-Flux types can be polymorphic, meaning that a type may take on many different types.
+Flux functions can be polymorphic, meaning they can be applied to arguments of different types.
-Flux supports let-polymorphism and structural polymorphism.
+Flux supports parametric, record, and ad hoc polymorphism.

-Let-polymorphism is the concept that each time an identifier is referenced is may take on a different type.
-For example:
+##### Parametric Polymorphism

+Parametric polymorphism is the notion that a function can be applied uniformly to arguments of any type.
+The identity function is one such example.

-    add = (a,b) => a + b
+    f = (x) => x
-    add(a:1,b:2) // 3
-    add(a:1.5,b:2.0) // 3.5

-The identifiers `a` and `b` in the body of the `add` function are used as both `int` and `float` types.
-This is let-polymorphism, each different use of an identifier may have a different type.
+    f(x: 1)
+    f(x: 1.1)
+    f(x: "1")
+    f(x: true)
+    f(x: f)

+##### Record Polymorphism

-Structural polymorphism is the concept that structures (records in Flux) can be used by the same function even if the structures themselves are different.
+Record polymorphism is the notion that a function can be applied to different types of records.
-For example:

     john = {name:"John", lastName:"Smith"}
     jane = {name:"Jane", age:44}